-What Condition Qualifies for Social Security Disability Benefits in Ohio?
+What Condition Qualifies For Social Security Disability Benefits In Ohio?

-Social Security disability benefits are paid to people who are determined to be medically unable to work.
+Social Security Disability benefits are paid to people who are determined to be medically unable to work.
 In order to qualify for disability benefits in Youngstown, you must show that:

 - Your physical or mental impairment is severe enough to continue for at least 12 months and/or is expected to result in death.

 Social Security Disability Insurance (SSDI) benefits are typically awarded to people who have worked both long enough and recently enough to qualify for those benefits.
 If you do not meet the work requirement for SSDI benefits, you may still be eligible to receive Supplemental Security Income (SSI) benefits.
-SSI is an is an entitlement for poverty-stricken elderly citizens and those with severe disabilities who have never worked.
+SSI is an entitlement for poverty-stricken elderly citizens and those with severe disabilities who have never worked.

-Who Decides If You Are Disabled (and How Do They Reach Their Decision)?
+Who Decides If You Are Disabled (And How Do They Reach Their Decision)?